 To get started with selling music on Shopify, the first thing you’ll need to do is start a free trial of the platform.
-This trial lets you try Shopify out for three days, after which you’ll pay $1 per month for your first 3 months of service (followed by the normal subscription fees).
+This trial lets you try Shopify out for three days, after which you’ll pay just $1 for your first month of service (followed by the normal subscription fees).

 Now, if you are planning on selling ‘print on demand’ music merchandise like clothing, posters and mugs in addition to your music, you might want to consider starting out with Shopify’s free ‘dropshipping starter kit’ instead of the regular free trial.

 The dropshipping starter kit gives you full access to the regular trial, but in addition to that you get a wide range of free dropshipping resources (including really helpful material on how to use print on demand services).